 After selecting the Create Regular Grid of User Specified Size/Orientation popup menu option, you can proceed to select the anchor point (top left corner) of your grid by left clicking at the desired location.
 You can cancel creation of the point(s) at any time by pressing the Escape key or right clicking.

 After selecting the anchor point for your grid, the Grid Setup dialog (pictured below) appears and allows you to setup the size, count, naming, and orientation of your grid cells.
 Pressing the Anchor Point button allows you to edit the location of your anchor point.
-You can also choose to create lines rather than areas and to create points at the grid edges if you want, which is useful for creating your own labeled grid over the map for just a certain sub-area.

 You can create new point features evenly spaced along a selected area and line features by right clicking and selecting the Advanced Feature Creation submenu option Create Point Features Spaced Along Selected Feature(s).
 This will present a dialog allowing you to specify the spacing to use, then create new point features at the specified interval along the line.